Retirement Living Hub

 How do I know if my loved one needs Memory Care?

-Consider Memory Care if your loved one exhibits progressive memory loss that impacts safety, such as wandering, forgetting to eat, or experiencing significant behavioral changes.
 An inability to manage personal care independently despite assistance, or a need for 24/7 supervision, also indicates a need for specialized Memory Care.
+It comes down to safety and their ability to function day-to-day.

 Are Memory Care facilities safe?